modular-magician/terraform-validator/converters/google/provider/website/docs/r/redis_instance.html.markdown

 * `alternative_location_id` -
   (Optional)
-  Only applicable to STANDARD_HA tier which protects the instance against zonal failures by provisioning it across two zones.
+  Only applicable to STANDARD_HA tier which protects the instances against zonal failures by provisioning it across two zones.
   If provided, it must be a different zone from the one provided in [locationId].